rhodyapps/Comsc210-Javascript-Examples1/README.md

 Introduction to Javascript
 1. Clone this repository to your machine
    - Click on the green 'code' button.
 Open in Github Desktop
+   - or use 'Git Clone <url>' in the VS Code Terminal to clone the repo
    - Check the local path points to your folder Documents/Github/Comsc230/Assignments
    - Once you have the local path pointing to where you want, click on 'clone'
 2. Open in VS Code and start a new Terminal